 Homemade Ponzu recipe, click here.

-If you don’t want to try this dish, but you don’t have a gas burner, you can cook the stew on the stovetop, transfer it to a large bowl, and serve it family style.
+If you don’t have a gas burner, you can cook the stew on the stovetop, transfer it to a large bowl, and serve it family style.

 Recipe reprinted (and slightly adapted) with permission from Let’s Cook Japanese Food!: Everyday recipes for authentic dishes by Amy Kaneko (Weldon Owen, March 2017)